darrylcauldwell/darrylcauldwell.github.io/content/post/git-action-container.md

       run: echo ${{ steps.docker_build.outputs.digest }}
 ```

-The actions workflow definitio is within the repository so upon committing the changes the action should trigger and build the image.
+The actions workflow definition is within the repository so upon committing the changes the action should trigger and build the image.